|Frequently Asked Questions

 There are three stages in the application process.
-First, attend an information session and schedule an appointment with the Associate Director of the EMBA to review your résumé.
+First, attend an information session and schedule an appointment with the Director of the EMBA to review your résumé.
 Second, complete the online application, obtain 3 professional recommendations, submit all college transcripts and your GMAT score (if required) and write a letter of self nomination.
 Third, meet with the Admissions Committee.

 Is an interview mandatory?